caoliangnus/CS3103/README.md

 - Set chunk size to be 1,200 bytes
 - Assuming user is willing to advertise/upload a particular file when he/she downloaded the entire file from his/her peers\
 - Assuming peer download to/upload from one single folder during each sessions
-- Assuming peers will not add new files to the folder after the initial advertismen
+- Assuming peers will not add new files to the folder after the initial advertismenT